How to write a business plan

 • Location

 Are you starting a business from home or from an office?
-Do you need specific environmental permits?
-Also, write down why you choose to rent or buy.
+Check your municipality's environment plan to see if this is allowed and if you need any permits.
+Also, write down if you choose to rent or buy commercial premises, and why.

 • Insurance, permits and other obligations